meditationstuff/protocol_1/index.md

 * Principles of Philosophy, Descartes

 [<a href="#188h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <span id="188a"></span> calling word salad phenomenon:

+[From a forum post I made.
+I think this is flawed in a bunch of ways, but it's a stake in the ground for something better.]

+In my head I call this the "word salad" phenomenon, where one can read something and be like "that's just word salad..."

+I think about this a lot because inferential distance makes "calling word salad" more likely, and it's maybe especially common in pre-paradigmatic domains.

+Honestly, I see it a lot between meditators at all skill/knowledge levels, and, imo, it's often a good call.
+Sometimes it's a good call for part of someone's body of work and a mis-read for another part.

+In general, I see it especially between "same-level" experts or autodidacts (again in pre-paradigmatic domains), as well as between non-experts and experts, in both directions.
+(The "expert" thinks "word salad" when a non-expert tries to convey something, and/or vice versa.)
+"Expert," here, could be replaced by advanced practitioner, unsocialized autodidact, crackpot...

+I think the principle of charity is helpful, but also there's only so much time to evaluate claims.

+When I'm evaluating something, I sort of run through a list of referents, concepts, relations, jargon/terms-of-art, equivocation, causality, implication in no particular order.

+Have I ever encountered ANY of the referents before, as best I can tell?
+Are words being used in non-standard ways?
+Is the "language game" ostensive, assertoric, logical, mechanistic and/or all the above?
+Do the concepts and relations feel like they're "sufficiently high quality"?--how blurry are the edges?
+Are they of relatively small number?
+How elegant is the thing, overall?
+Do words change referents?
+Is referent-switching "doing useful work" or driven by lack of good vocabulary?
+What's the degree of causality or mechanism that inheres in the referent, or the degree of implication or argument that inheres in the writing?

+Sometimes one has to eject or short-circuit the evaluation process.
+I use the above questions to do that.
+But, if I have time or there are outside-view reasons to give something a longer look, I try not to drop it until (a) I have an explanation of the generating process that gave rise to the statements or artifact I'm encountering (what is the sociological/epistemic causal history of this?), or (b) I have a more general explanation for which what I'm encountering is a limit case or edge case.

+Because writing and speaking are "correlated with reality," even if tangled/confused, I think it's really powerful to "give word salad a chance," because people are exposed to different patches and trajectories of reality, and, modulo bullshit, it's never word salad from the inside.
+I think there's often net-alpha to be had, for the work put in, when someone is trying to communicate in good faith, and even when not.

+(And it can create affordances to correct errors on both sides, can create a feedback loop for dispelling the curse of knowledge, etc., etc., etc.)

+But, yeah, sometimes it's better to disengage or to put up a communal wall.

+\*

+Terms of art:

+* principle of charity
+* curse of knowledge

+[<a href="#188ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="189"></span> relating: